The Greater Southern Waterfront

 About The Greater Southern Waterfront

-Some of the plans for the Greater Southern Waterfront was revealed at the 2019 National Day Rally by Prime Minister Lee Hsien Loong.
-These include a slew of housing projects, new attractions and offices (which could potentially create a new Central Business District or become an extension of the existing one).
+Some of the plans for the Greater Southern Waterfront include new residential projects, new attractions and offices (which could potentially create a new Central Business District or become an extension of the existing one).

-There are also plans to redevelop the two decommissioned Pasir Panjang power stations located beside the coastline of the Greater Southern Waterfront into a mixed-use lifestyle precinct.
+There are also plans to redevelop the two decommissioned Pasir Panjang power stations along the coastline of the Greater Southern Waterfront into a mixed-use lifestyle precinct.

 Some Key Developments In The Greater Southern Waterfront